Advisor: Professor Uddin

 Advisor: Pre-health Advising Group

 Wells has an early acceptance program with University of Rochester School of Nursing program.
-Students will complete a BA/BS at Wells, including prerequisites for Nursing courses.
-After graduation, students will spend one year earning a BS in Nursing and then move on to enter the Nurse Practitioner Master's Program which can be completed in two years.
+Students will complete a B.A./B.S. at Wells, including prerequisites for nursing courses.
+After graduation, students will spend one year earning a B.S. in nursing and then move on to enter the Nurse Practitioner master's program at U of R, which can be completed in two years.

 Advisor: Professor Burwell